Gurguii/WebScrapper/README.md

+# NOTE
+At first I thought I wouldn't spend much more time reviewing the code and doing some changes but I've been last 2 days completly obsessed with performance improvement.
+But I haven't gotten much better results :(.
+I'll try to improve data manipulation using numpy/pandas this weekend(while also trying to keep pathbuster functions as clear as possible) and leave a basic but useful tool(hopefully)
 # WebScrapper
 Basic Python web scrapper which allows enumerating routes on a website and extract data using regex.
 Outputs found data (routes and regex matches) on a json format.
 I'm willing to add stuff such as being able to receive a bunch of targets, maybe colored output?.